jeffhammond/TileDB/doc/source/tutorials/dense-arrays.rst

 Creating a dense array
 ----------------------

-The following snippet creates an empty array schema for a dense array:
+The following snippet configures the array schema for this tutorial.
+An array schema configures parameters such as the number and type of dimensions, attributes, etc.

 .. content-tabs::